Small businesses that are not using digital marketing need to understand the importance of it.

 Are they missing out an opportunity to convert more people into customers?
 Of course yes.
 Is it too late to use social proof for them?
-Absolutely not.

 If you’re still not convinced about the power of social proof, check out the following reasons as to why you need it more than anything:

 Text, audio and video testimonials make your product/service look more credible and trustworthy.

 People like doing their homework before investing in a product/service.

 Your brand looks more viable and worthy when search users see ratings displayed right in the search results.

 They see that you care about them, which helps improve the relationship between you and your customer base.

 The right kind of social proof can and will make a difference to your business and to its bottomline.

 Tactic #8: Build a Targeted Email List

 Ask any experienced small business digital marketing expert, and he or she will tell you to build an email list right from the start.

 If you want to have a trusted channel to drive repeat sales and build a solid relationship with your audience, then you need to have your own email list.

 A large percentage of marketers who have tasted success with email marketing see it as the topmost channel for…

-Also, according to a study conducted by McKinsey, email is a staggering 40 times more effective in helping you get more customers when compared to social media giants Facebook and Twitter combined.
+Email is a staggering 40 times more effective in helping you get more customers when compared to social media giants Facebook and Twitter combined.

 If you’ve been running your business for a while, you should already have an audience that you connect with.